Arrinch/eda/README.md

 3. Visualization quantity of the bedrooms

 4. Visualization quantity of the floors

-5. visualization of the number of housing by months and the number of bedrooms
+5. Visualization of the number of housing by months and the number of bedrooms